AruneeThongkrathok/Feature-Flicks---The-Cinema/README.md

 - Represents a movie card displayed in the movie list.
 - Displays movie title, poster image, categories, and length.
 - Allows users to click on the movie card to view details and book tickets.

+### Footer Component:

+- Represents a footer of the application.
+- Displays email, phone number and address.

+### Header Component:

+- Represents a header of the application.
+- Displays the name of Cinema.